UESTC-Med424-JYX/Diff-S3G/README.md

 # Diff-S3G
-## Semi-Supervised Medical Image Segmentation and Generation via Semantic Diffusion Model
+## Diff-S3G: Diffusion Model for Semi-supervised Medical Image Segmentation and Generation
 The relevant code of this work will be open source soon.